NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 Model for segmenting cells or ganglia in 2D FIJI.
 StarDist or 2D UNet.
 Training and Test datasets used for training.
 Google Colab notebooks used for training and quality assurance (ZeroCost DL4Mic notebooks).
+Python notebook and code for training ganglia model with QA.
 Quality assurance reports generated from above notebooks.
 StarDist model exported for use in QuPath.